meiyg0927/Sigma-Task-Definition-Tool/README.md

 # Sigma-Task-Definition-Tool
-This is PC UI to define Sigam Task
+This is the PC GUI tool to define Sigma Task